wisslab/wiss-site/content/people/max-botta.md

 research: ""
 title: Max Botta
 website: ""
-function: Intern
+function: Student Research Assistant
 ---

 # Max Botta

-*Intern*
+*Student Research Assistant*

 Max Botta studies Business Informatics (Bachelor).
-He does an internship in the WISS group where he is mainly concerned with Web analytics tasks and Java/JavaScript development in the Deutsche Welle Web ANalytics project.
+He is is a student research assistant in the WISS group where he is mainly concerned with Web analytics tasks and Java/JavaScript development in the Deutsche Welle Web Analytics project.